nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Open a command terminal, `cd` into the folder you put the JAR file in, and use the `java -jar context.jar` command to run the app.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. You may enter `exit` to the text box at the top of the window to close the app, `cd` to the same folder before in terminal and use the `java -jar context.jar` command to re-launch the app.<br>
-       Expected: The most recent window size and location is retained.

 ### Adding a new contact

 1. Adding a contact with all fields